openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

    raw Git metadata is provided.
 This parameter implies the "nocheckout" parameter as well.

 -  *"branch":* The branch(es) of the Git tree to clone.
-If unset, this is assumed to be "master".
-The number of branch parameters much match the number of name parameters.
+Unless "nobranch" is set to "1", this is a mandatory parameter.
+The number of branch parameters must match the number of name parameters.

 -  *"rev":* The revision to use for the checkout.
 The default is "master".